Soooo it’s no secret that the Alpha Collection has been a long time coming and I appreciate all of the support behind this amazing feat.

 It was said that even on her death bed- her last words, weren’t words at all but a giant scream at the top of her lungs, not from pain but from release and then she was gone.
 She was bold and loud and proud and ALPHA and lived life by her terms and so the piece I created could only be for her and I can’t for you to see.

-So please- take advantage of the pre-orders once the site goes live to get your hands on the exclusive custom-made Alpha collection that can only be found here.
+So please- take advantage of the pre-orders \ to get your hands on the exclusive custom-made Alpha collection that can only be found here.